Flu Vaccine When Pregnant – Should I Get The Flu Vaccine?

 Again another category you may not be in, or perhaps you’re still having a glass of wine here or there.
 We know what alcohol does to brain cells, it kills them, not strengthens them for resistance to illness.
 Alcohol is often loaded with sugar too, or we mix it with soft drinks or juices full of sugar.

 Like anything in a state of decay (like animal flesh / meats), vinegar is acidic.
+You can get organic, low acidity apple cider vinegar which is good for your health.

 7. Medications and Drugs